-Flock of Dimes (aka Wye Oak’s Jenn Wasner) has shared the second single from her forthcoming album ‘Head of Roses’, out April 2nd, 2021 via Sub Pop.
+Flock of Dimes (aka Jenn Wasner) has shared “Two,” the official video and lead single from her newly announced album ‘Head of Roses’, out April 2nd, 2021 via Sub Pop.

-Following recent single, “Two”, “Price of Blue” is another standout from Wasner’s second solo LP, an album that showcases her ability to embrace new levels of vulnerability, honesty and openness, combined with the self-assuredness that comes with a decade-plus career as a songwriter, producer, multi-instrumentalist and prolific collaborator.
-It comes accompanied by an unearthly new video filmed in black and white, co-directed by Wasner with Graham Tolbert.
+Wasner’s second solo LP and her first for Sub Pop following last year’s EP ‘Like So Much Desire’, ‘Head of Roses’ showcases her ability to embrace new levels of vulnerability, honesty and openness, combined with the self-assuredness that comes with a decade-plus career as a songwriter, producer, multi-instrumentalist and prolific collaborator.

 Simply put,‘Head of Roses’ is a record about heartbreak, but from a dualistic perspective.
 It’s about the experience of having one’s heart broken and breaking someone else’s heart at the same time.
 But beyond that, it’s about having to reconcile the experience of one’s own pain with the understanding that it’s impossible to go through life without being the source of great pain for someone else.